swcarpentry/website/_posts/2016/09/2016-09-05-we-still-cant-have-nice-things.md

 ---
 layout: post
 authors: ["Greg Wilson"]
-title: "We Still Can't Have Nice Things"
+title: "We Still Can't Have Nice Things Together"
 date: 2016-09-05
 time: "00:01:00"
 category: ["Opinion"]
 ---

 Last year I used YAML and Norway to explain why [why we can't have nice things][nice-things].
-I've just stumbled over another example which may force us to re-do some of the work we did to publish our lessons a couple of months ago.
+We've just stumbled over a problem that has forced us to re-do some of the work we did to publish our lessons a couple of months ago, and which illustrates how openness can still be frustrating to actually do.
 Are you sitting comfortably?
 Then let's begin.